Clinical Communication Program

 - Establishment of a climate free from embarrassment, threat or shame where participants feel comfortable extending themselves.

 - Development of a workable action plan to provide direction for participants in the long term.

 - Support from a facilitator throughout the whole program (before, during and after the in-person workshop) to assist with the change process.

 - To enhance communications skills.

 - To decrease incidences of complaints and claims.

 - To improve the understanding of the factors influencing interpersonal performance.

 - To enable the participant to successfully apply practical skills in the workplace.

-Cost & registration: Please contact us at 1-833-435-9979 or email us at firstname.lastname@example.org for pricing information and to register.
+Cost and information: Please contact us at 1-833-435-9979 or via email at firstname.lastname@example.org for details around cost and additional information.